Which city is cheaper, Minneapolis or Cincinnati?

 Should I visit Cincinnati or Minneapolis?
 This is a common question asked by many travelers.
-By figuring out which city is more affordable, you'll understand where you can get more bang for your buck.
-So, let's dive into the data, which all comes from actual travelers.
+By figuring out which city has activities that align with your interests along with knowing which is more affordable, you'll understand where you can get more bang for your buck.
+So, let's dive into the details and the data, which all comes from actual travelers.

 Located on the north banks of the Ohio River, Cincinnati is the third largest city in Ohio having grown from its industrial heritage.
 It is situated in the southwest part of the state, separated from the Kentucky border by the river.
 The city is best known for its striking skyline and unique chili.

 Known as one of the Twin Cities with its neighbor, Saint Paul, the Minneapolis area is the second largest economic center in the Midwest, behind Chicago.
 Originally a city of lumber and flour milling, the city has grown to prosper in commerce, rail and trucking, health care, industry, education, publishing, milling, and food processing amongst others.
 In addition to housing the headquarters for five Fortune 500 Companies, Minneapolis is a city of thriving culture.
 From visual arts, music, and theater to sporting events and award-winning restaurants, the entertainment is never lacking.

 These are the overall average travel costs for the two destinations.